DarkRaikiri-web/My-Cybersecurity-Portfolio/README.md

 -----

 What i did-
-1) Before starting learning, I educated myself about VirtualBox.
+1) Before starting everything, I educated myself about VirtualBox.
 I immediately downloaded VirtualBox (latest version) in which I downloaded KaliLinux.
 2) Downloaded important books that would teach me linux basics and would also provide some examples of hands-on experience.
 3) Watched Youtube videos for learning about Networking fundamentals.
 4) Completed the rooms like 'Offensive Security', 'Linux Fundamentals Part- 1' and 'Networking Fundamentals Part -1' in 'Tryhackme'.